 Most dogs will thrive best on a twice-per-day feeding schedule, but many people have trouble providing such a routine, given the demands of work, school and family.
 This is where automatic dog feeders can come in handy!

-Fortunately, there are a number of automated dog feeders available, which can allow you to keep to a regular feeding Fido on a standard time table, even with hectic schedules.
+Fortunately, there are a number of automated dog feeders available, which can allow you to keep Fido’s feeding routine consistent, even with hectic schedules.

 Continue reading for more in-depth reviews

 There are scads of automatic feeders on the market, but many of them are honestly pretty lackluster.
 But don’t worry!
 We’ve assembled some of our favorites to help you sort through the junk and find the ones that actually work!

 About: The WOpet Automatic Pet Feeder is a feature-packed automated pet feeder that makes feeding your pet a breeze.
 It will hold up to 29 cups of food at a time, and you can program it to dispense up to six meals per day.
 This feeder even features a built-in speaker, which allows you to record a 10-second-long message for your pet to cue him that it’s feeding time!